esl/MongooseIM/doc/modules/mod_pubsub.md

 ### `"dag"`

-Provides experimental support for [XEP-0248 (PubSub Collection Nodes)](http://xmpp.org/extensions/xep-0248.html).
+Provides experimental support for [XEP-0248: PubSub Collection Nodes](http://xmpp.org/extensions/xep-0248.html).
 In this case you should also add the `"dag"` node plugin as default, for example: `plugins = ["dag", "flat", "hometree", "pep"]`.

 ## Plugins